Quasiparticle dynamics and diffusive scale hydrodynamics in an inhomogeneous gas of hard rods: Conclusion

 An interesting and important direction to explore would be to achieve a fluctuating hydrodynamic description of hard-rod system valid at mesoscopic scale.
 According to recent studies \cite{hubner2025hydrodynamics, doyon2025hydrodynamic} the Euler equation \eqref{eq:eghd} with $\bfr(Z,v,t)$ replaced by a fluctuating density field $\fr(Z,v,t)$ provides the correct fluctuating hydrodynamics, including diffusive scale.
 The same idea has also been used to develop the BMFT \cite{doyon2023ballistic}.
 This essentially means that, hard-rod systems being integrable, there are no bare diffusion and emergent noise at the mesoscopic scale.
 It would be interesting to demonstrate this more explicitly.
 Second, the microcopic dynamics of hard rods starting from ${\rm IC}_{\rm fhp}$ initial state being analytically tractable, it would be interesting to compare the microscopic computation of the current fluctuation with hydrodynamic predictions.
+Finally, analytical study of QP dynamics in other classical integrable models like Ablowitz-Ladik model would also be an interesting direction to explore.